 • The Chair of the Mitigating Circumstances Board

-The Academic Standards Team will review your appeal request under Stage 1 of the procedure and determine whether or not there is evidence of permissible grounds.
+The Academic Standards Team will review your appeal and determine whether or not there is evidence of the permissible grounds.
 You will be notified of their decision within 20 working days of receipt of the appeal via e:Vision in the Academic Appeals Area.

-Where it is determined that the appeal request shall progress from Stage 1: Initial Consideration to Stage 2: Consideration by the Assessment Board, the Chair of the Assessment Board or Chair of the Mitigating Circumstances Board will report their findings to the Academic Standards Team, normally within 20 working days of receipt of the appeal.
+Where it is determined that the appeal does present evidence of the permissible grounds, it will be sent to either the Chair of the Progression and Award Board or Chair of the Mitigating Circumstances Board for further investigation.
 The Chair shall decide one of the following:

 • Uphold the appeal on the basis that a material irregularity has occurred and modify the Board’s original decision as appropriate